akmamun/create-a-host/README.md

 ```php
   sudo nano /etc/hosts
 ```
-## In 127.0.1.1 line add your domain name 'yourservername', here as same as server name previously write and save
+## In 127.0.1.1 line add your domain name 'yourservername', same as server name which, previously write and save it

 # 5. Now, active site